Q: Why do I need a Colonoscopy for a colon cancer screening if I have no symptoms?

 A: Most procedures are performed at our In-House Surgical Center in Johns Creek, GA.
-Alternatively, certain procedures need to be done in a hospital setting (outpatient or inpatient) in which case Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; use Northside Hospital Forsyth and Emory Johns Creek Hospital.
+Alternatively, certain procedures need to be done in a hospital setting (outpatient or inpatient) in which case Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; use Northside Hospital Forsyth and Emory Johns Creek Hospital.

 Q: Will I be put to sleep for the procedure?

 A: Most patients undergoing Endoscopy or Colonoscopy will undergo monitored anesthesia care.
 This means that you will be given anesthesia through an IV by Certified Registered Nurse Anesthetist (CRNA).
 You will be asleep but will be breathing on your own.
 You will NOT be given a general anesthetic as when a patient has major surgery.
 Patients typically have no memory of their procedure when completed due to the effects of the medication.